Names | Beltane, Beltaine, Walpurgis Night, High May, Lady Day, Cetsamhain ( Counter Samhain) |

 Why are we celebrating the Beltane festival?

 Finally, it’s here: Summer.
-After long perseverance and shivering, we can finally pay homage to the fertile mother earth.
-Beltane is standing opposite to Samhain in the Celtic annual circle, which marks the beginning of winter.
+After long perseverance and shivering, we can eventually pay homage to the fertile mother earth.
+Beltane is standing opposite Samhain in the Celtic annual circle, marking the beginning of winter.
 The Celts only knew two seasons: summer and winter.

 With Beltane, the bright season finally begins.
-Fertility, sexuality and union of heaven and earth are celebrated.
+Fertility, sexuality, and the union of heaven and earth are celebrated.
 For our ancestors, the time of hunger was over now.
-Lightness and joy warm our hearts.
-The first of May has been preserved for us as ‘Labour Day’ as a national holiday.
-Religiously seen, many Beltane rituals were postponed to Pentecost.
-The origin of the word ‘Beltane’ is not known, but it could stand for ‘light fire’.
+Light and joy warm our hearts.
+The first of May has been preserved as ‘Labour Day as a national holiday.
+So religiously seen, many Beltane rituals were postponed to Pentecost.
+The origin of the word ‘Beltane’ is not known, but it could stand for ‘light fire.’

 How do we celebrate the Beltane festival today?